ptitSeb/box86/README.md

 The current version is still experimental, so some stuff still wont run.
 But many do work, like for example, WorldOfGoo (at least on the Pandora), Airline Tycoon Deluxe or new FTL.
 Many of the GameMaker linux games also run fine.

-If you are serious about developping Box86, you should install ccache and activate it's support in the cmake project (use ccmake for example)
+If you are serious about developing Box86, you should install ccache and activate it's support in the cmake project (use ccmake for example)
 To have TRACE enabled (i.e. dumping to stdout all individual x86 instructions executed, with dump of registers), you'll also need [Zydis library](https://github.com/zyantific/zydis) accessible on your system.

 Some x86 internal opcodes use parts of "Realmode X86 Emulator Library", see [x86primop.c](src/x86primop.c) for copyright details